Crawl Space Cleanup & Encapsulation Services in Port Chester, NY

 NYSERDA Comfort Home + Con Edison Weather Ready

 NYSERDA Comfort Home pays up to $3,000 on qualifying insulation and air-sealing packages, and most homes can stack Con Edison Weather Ready incentives on top.
 Westchester County homes that are not eligible for Con Edison Weather Ready qualify for an extra $1,000 Comfort Home incentive.
-Income-eligible households may qualify for no-cost work through NYSERDA EmPower+.
+Income-eligible households can move to NYSERDA EmPower+, which carries a substantially deeper share of the qualifying cost at levels NYSERDA sets.

 We Document Every Step For Rebate Applications